Who are Flying Fish?

 Our quiver of paired kites

-We have a full set of modern Airdynamics T5 kites for competition as well as for flying at festivals.
+We have a full set of modern Airdynamics T5 kites as well as KiteTech Impulse kites for competition and for flying at festivals.
 In addition, we have a range of dual-line kites to fly at festivals; most of these are 'old school' kites.
 Recently, we have expanded a bit into flying quad-line kites at festivals, and we also have a few sets of single-line kites to brighten up relevant festival slots.
 M